thoughtfulbloke/letter2ed/README.md

 than the K&K method.
 The reason for Gibson’s model preforming so poorly compared to K&K lies in implicitly misapplying death rates by age.
 Young people migrate a lot and die little.
 Old people migrate little and die a lot.
-Apply a correction based on the amount of migration to the mortality of the total population (dominated by people not migrating) introduces unnecessary structural error.
+Applying a correction based on the amount of migration to the mortality of the total population (dominated by people not migrating) introduces unnecessary structural error.